c2dc/dismiss-bsm-globecom2022/README.md

 ## Repository content

 - `/preprocessing`: contains the notebooks used to combine the BSM and GPS information of each message received by the vehicles, in csv files;
-- `/models`: contains the notebooks used to configure and test the detection models conceived in this work;
+- `/models`: contains the notebooks used to configure and test the detection models conceived in this work.

 ## [VeReMi dataset](https://veremi-dataset.github.io/)